Spark creativity and save BIG! 🎉 tada emojiGet 50% off all of our creative printables for kids with coupon code “BLACKFRIDAY”

 5. Rice Table

-It’s easy to dye your own rice with liquid watercolors (or food coloring) and vinegar.
-I like to put expired rice in a ziploc bag, squirt in the dye and add a few drops of vinegar.
-Shake to incorporate the color well and open the bag wide to air dry.
-Or spread the rice out on a baking sheet to dry.
+It’s easy to dye your own rice with liquid watercolors (or food coloring).
+I like to put expired rice in a Ziploc bag, squirt in the dye and zip the bag securely closed.
+Shake to incorporate the color well and spread the rice out on a baking sheet to dry.
 When stored in a cool, dry place, colored rice will keep for years!

 Add pom poms, scoopers, vessels and other fun additions to encourage creative play for kids.